ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 New-style modules
 -----------------

 All of the modules that ship with Ansible fall into this category.
-All official modules (shipped with Ansible) use either Python or PowerShell.
+While you can write modules in any language, all official modules (shipped with Ansible) use either Python or PowerShell.

 New-style modules have the arguments to the module embedded inside of them in some manner.
 Old-style modules must copy a separate file over to the